 On our return to Bali from Nusa Lembongan, we were surprised that the process was much shorter.
 With about an hour for loading and unloading and 45 minutes for the actual ferry.
 Ferries off the island are advertised for 200,000 IDR and this includes a pick up from your guesthouse.
 It’s definitely possible to get it for 150,000 IDR (but I’m not certain you will get it lower than this), but be prepared to show up to the ferry departure point at and haggle.
 Even though we knew could have saved 50,000 IDR a person doing this it wasn’t worth the time or energy.

 Each ferry on and off the Nusas will collect your shoes before getting on board.
 This is to prevent them from getting wet.
 They will give your shoes back to you when you arrive at the Nusas or Bali.
 Unwilling to part with my Rainbow Sandals, I opted to carry on my flip-flops with me while Cameron surrendered his.

-There is only a handful of ATM’s on Nusa Lembongan and they malfunction often.
-A few people at our guesthouse had their debit card eaten by the machine.
+There is only a handful of ATMs on Nusa Lembongan and they malfunction often.
+A few people at our guesthouse had their debit cards eaten by the machine.
 It’s recommended to bring enough cash with you to get you through your stay on Nusa Lembongan so you don’t have the hassle.
-Most places we on Nusa Lembongan do not take credit card, but it’s not unheard of if you’re in a pinch.
+Most places on Nusa Lembongan do not take credit cards, but it’s not unheard of if you’re in a pinch.

 Nusa Lembongan is the most developed of the Nusa Islands, but that still doesn’t mean it’s Bali.
 We listened to many people complain about cold or salt water showers here, and it should be expected with cheaper accommodation.
 If you love your hot fresh water showers make sure you ask your accommodation provider beforehand if they will be provided.